simonjulianl/tp/docs/DeveloperGuide.md

 After the `LogicManager` receives the new `ReferralCommand` object,

-1. The `LogicManager` would calle the execute method of `ReferralCommand` and passes the `Model`
+1. The `LogicManager` would call the `execute` method of `ReferralCommand` and passes the `Model`
 2. The `ReferralCommand` then would call the appropriate data from the `Model` such as the `Doctor` and `Patient`
-3. After the patient and doctor data are ready, the `Document` provided by the `iText` library would be created and `Doctor` and `Patient` field would replaces the placeholders in the medical referral template.
+3. After the patient and doctor data are ready, the `Document` provided by the `iText` library would be created and `Doctor` and `Patient` field would replace the placeholders in the medical referral template.
+4. The `ReferralCommand` would call `Document`'s `close` method which will automatically write the pdf file into the `data/` folder.
+5. Finally, the `ReferralCommand` would then create `CommandResult` object and returns it to the `LogicManager` whose feedback would be displayed back to the user.
 ![ReferralCommandCreation](images/referral/ReferralCommandExecution.png)

 Finally, the pdf object is written into the `data/` folder whose filename is the same of that of the `title` (i.e. _title_.pdf)